decentraland/sdk7-utils/README.md

 ### Trigger layers

-You can define different layers (bitwise) for triggers, and set which other layers can trigger it.
+You can define different layers for triggers, and set which other layers can trigger it.

 The following example creates a scene that has: